-All other riders must send their "one event" entries in writing by an "electronic" entry form available in the website www.endurogp-registration.org.
+All other riders must send their "one event" entries in writing by an "electronic" entry form available in the website www.superenduro.org.
 The Promotor will send the entry list at least 12 days before the event to the Organiser.

-The FIM will publish the official entry list of the event 12 days before the event except for the wild card CEN/Promoter, which can be announced up to 5 days before the event.
+The Promoter will publish the official entry list of the event 7 days before the event except for the wild card CEN/Promoter, which can be announced up to 5 days before the event.

-The FIM and the promotor will publish the Grading List prior the start of the season.
+The promotor will publish the Grading List prior the start of the season.